EVEN IF YOU HAVE TAKEN THE ABORTION PILL, YOU CAN STILL CHANGE YOUR MIND.

 It is possible to reverse the effects of the first abortion pill medication—known as, mifepristone, Mifeprex or RU-486.
 This intervention is called abortion pill reversal, and it is possible to stop the abortion from happening.

-If you’re having second thoughts after taking the first abortion pill, Alternatives is here to help.
-But it is important to act quickly.
+If you’re having second thoughts after taking the first abortion pill, it is important to act quickly.

 Abortion Pill Reversal Frequently Asked Questions

 It is important to act quickly.
 If you want to try to reverse the effects of the abortion pill, the goal is to start the protocol as soon as possible after taking the first dose.
 However, there have been many successful reversals when treatment was started within 24 – 72 hours after taking the first abortion pill.¹

 Even if 72 hours have passed, please give us a call at 303.295.2288.
 We are here to help, and we want to support you—and it still may not be too late.

 If you are not located in Colorado, please visit the Abortion Pill Reversal Network for immediate assistance at AbortionPillReversal.com.

 Do not take the misoprostol (or Cytotec) pills if you want to attempt to continue your pregnancy.
 Its purpose is to cause the uterus to contract and expel the baby.
 The misoprostol (Cytotec) is not needed if you want to reverse the chemical abortion.

 Initial studies have shown that there is a 64-68% success rate.¹ There is the possibility that the first abortion pill may not successfully terminate the pregnancy if you only take the first abortion pill but choose not to go through the abortion pill reversal (APR) process.
 However, the APR process has been shown to increase the chances of allowing a pregnancy to continue.